Committees' Congressional Handbook

 The Committee on House Administration will make available for public inspection a copy of the qualifications of each consultant.

-Ordinary and necessary expenses related only to the following types of advertisements are reimbursable:
+Ordinary and necessary expenses related only to the following advertisements are reimbursable:

-Advertisements may not include the name, picture or likeness of any Member of the committee.
+a.
+May not include the name, picture or likeness of any Member of the Committee.

 Advertisements must receive an Advisory Opinion from the Commission on Congressional Mailing Standards (Franking Commission).
 Contact the Franking Commission at x59337.

 Committees must disclose, within the text of a television, radio and internet advertisement, the source of payment for the official advertisements.
 Committees may use any of the following: